 Boston Burger Company

-All the sizzling beef patties are taken to the next level at this local burger chain (Fieri visited the Somerville original).
-Exhibit A: burgers like the Mac Attack, smothered in four-cheese mac ‘n’ cheese and bacon, as well as the Killer Bee, stacked with beer-battered onion rings, bacon, and honey BBQ sauce.
-They’re all so delicious they could “serve it on a trashcan lid,” and Fieri would still bite.
+All the sizzling beef patties are taken to the next level at this local burger chain (Fieri visited the Somerville original.)
+Exhibit A: burgers like the Mac Attack (Fieri’s favorite), smothered in four-cheese mac and cheese and bacon (recipe), as well as the Killer Bee, stacked with beer-battered onion rings, bacon, and honey barbecue sauce.
+They’re all so delicious the restaurant could “serve [them] on a trashcan lid,” and Fieri would still bite.
 (Pro tip: Try to save some room for the restaurant’s monstrous milkshakes, too.)

 As seen on: Season 15, Episode 8 (“Burgers, Noodles and Quahogs”); Season 33, Episode 1 (“Takeout: Worldwide Delivery”); Special Episode 5 (“Triple D Nation: From Near to Far”); Special Episode 10 (“Top 10 Burgers”); and Special Episode 44 (“Knockout Burger Joints”)